julieanneco/predictingHDI/README.md

 library(WDI)
 ```

-To begin, I will create a dataframe for each indicator I'd like to analyze.
-I have selected the years 1990 to 2018 because data is more sparse in earlier years.
-By creating a seperate dataframe for each indicator, I am able to more easily analyze and update each one.
+To create the final dataframe(s), I first created an individual dataframe for each indicator I wanted to analyze.
+I selected the years 1990 to 2018 because data is more sparse in earlier years.
+By creating a seperate dataframe for each indicator, I was able to more easily analyze and update each one as needed throughout the process.
 However, it is possible to create a single dataframe for all indicators with the code:
 ```r
 dataframe = WDI(country="all", indicator= c("vector code","vector code", etc.),start=year, end=year)
 ```

-Use WDI functions to download the following indicators from the API into individual data frames.
+I used WDI API functions to download the following indicators:
 ```r
 # Population
 population = WDI(indicator='SP.POP.TOTL', country="all",start=1990, end=2018)